 Problems of research are taken up with special emphasis on research designs for instructional systems technology.
 Students partake in the various aspects of a research project, including the writing of a research report.
 This course is part of IST inquiry sequence and serves as IST's doctoral linkage course.
+Repeatable for Credit: 99 credits and 99 completions

-EDUC-R 699 Specialist Project in Instructional Systems Technology (1-3 cr.)
+EDUC-R 699 Specialist Project in Instructional

+Systems Technology (1-3 cr.)
 P: No more than 15 credit hours remaining and completion of most specialist course work.